South Carolina Freedom of Information Act & Social Media

 “Public body” means any department of the State, a majority of directors or their representatives of departments within the executive branch of state government as outlined in Section 1-30-10, any state board, commission, agency, and authority, any public or governmental body or political subdivision of the State, including counties, municipalities, townships, school districts, and special purpose districts, or any organization, corporation, or agency supported in whole or in part by public funds or expending public funds, including committees, subcommittees, advisory committees, and the like of any such body by whatever name known, and includes any quasi-governmental body of the State and its political subdivisions, including, without limitation, bodies such as the South Carolina Public Service Authority and the South Carolina State Ports Authority.

-Social Media Records Guidelines from the South Carolina Reporters Committee
+Social Media Records Guidelines from the South Carolina Department of Archives and History

-The South Carolina Reporters Committee offers a regularly updated Open Government Guide that covers the application of the South Carolina Freedom of Information Act.
+The South Carolina Department of Archives and History offers guidance on electronic records retention that covers the application of the South Carolina Freedom of Information Act.
 This valuable resource discusses the intent and application of the law in a very readable and accessible format.
-An excerpt addressing social media records in South Carolina is below, but the full guide can be found here: Open Government Guide
+An excerpt addressing social media records in South Carolina is below, but the full guidelines can be found here: Electronic Records Retention

 South Carolina Social Media Records Management in Practice